NATO Enhanced Forward Presence: Spain

 Spain will dispatch a reinforced armored infantry company consisting of around 350 troops from the 11th Mechanized Infantry Brigade "Extremadura".
 The Spanish contingent will include 6 Leopard 2E main battle tanks from the I/16th Tank Battalion "Mérida" of the 16th Armored Regiment "Castilla" and 15 Pizarro infantry fighting vehicles from the I/6th Mechanized Infantry Battalion "Cantabria" of the 6th Infantry Regiment "Saboya".

+Sweden

+In January 2025, Sweden deployed its first ever NATO force to Latvia on a rotation for approximately six months.
+This force was a reduced force of the 71st Mechanized Battalion from the South Scanian Regiment of the Swedish Army.
+The force comprised around 600 soldiers and was equipped with standard Swedish armoured vehicles such as the CV 90 IFV and "Pansarterrängbil 360" APC.

-Battle Group Lithuania
+Multinational battalion Battle Group Lithuania

 The Lithuania multinational battalion battle group is under the command of the Mechanised Infantry Brigade Iron Wolf of the Lithuanian Land Forces and based in Rukla.
 The battalion has a headquarters company, three to four combat companies and various support units.
 The battle group is led by Germany.
 Each rotation lasts six months.
+Additionally, since the Russian invasion of Ukraine, the German Armed Forces have expanded their presence in Lithuania.
+In December 2023 German Minister of Defence Boris Pistorius and Lithuanian Minister of Defence Arvydas Anušauskas agreed to form a new German brigade and permanently station it in Lithuania beginning in 2025.

+In May 2025, the German Ministry of Defence confirmed that its contribution to the eFP battlegroup in Lithuania—approximately 1,000 troops—would be permanently subordinated to the newly established 45th Panzer Brigade “Litauen” by February 2026.
+This shift marks the transition from a rotational deterrence model to an embedded, nationally commanded structure within NATO’s eastern flank posture.
+The German brigade, based in Lithuania, is expected to grow to around 2,000 personnel by mid-2026, integrating both the eFP force and combat units redeployed from Germany.

+In December 2024 details the organization of the new 45th Panzer Brigade were made public.

 Belgium and Luxembourg

 2017

 The Belgian Army sent a logistic support company, which arrived in Lithuania on 24 January 2017.
 The 100 men from the 18th Logistics Battalion and 29th Logistics Battalion of the Belgian Land Component with medical and military police units attached arrived by ferry in Klaipėda and contain a small detachment of troops from the Luxembourg Army, which brought with them around ten transport trucks.